 Karen Kutish

-She received a B.S. in Biology from Virginia Tech where her undergraduate research focused on The Acid Rain Effects on Mountain Lake, Virginia.
+Karen received a B.S. in Biology from Virginia Tech where her undergraduate research focused on The Acid Rain Effects on Mountain Lake, Virginia.
 She received an M.S. in Biology from Bloomsburg University.
 Her thesis, entitled Intraspecific and Interspecific Mycelial Interactions Among the Wood Inhabiting Tsuga canadensis, involved a forest ecology study of a virgin stand of Eastern Hemlocks in Ricketts Glen State Park, Pennsylvania.

 Karen has a passion for travel and the outdoors.
 She is an avid organic gardener.
 She loves hiking, biking, kayaking and camping.
-She is currently on a quest to see all of the national parks in the U.S. Karen works with a student watershed group that spends time in and on the North Branch of the Susquehanna River.
+She is currently on a quest to see all of the national parks in the U.S. Karen has worked with a student watershed group that spends time in and on the North Branch of the Susquehanna River.

 Karen is an associate of the Sisters of Mercy and through this organization has been active in outreach regarding ecological issues, education, and poverty in her community.